 Keysmart Keycatch ($12 for 3)

 These powerful magnets are perfect for holding your ring of keys.
 They are available with an adhesive back and there’s a version with a screw on the back that replaces the screw on your light switch plate (so clever)!
 They are strong enough to hold 3 lbs., so no worries if you are a big shot with a ton of keys.

-6. These convenient (and affordable!) photo panels
+6. This convenient (and affordable!) photo collage

 7. This easy and kid-friendly avocado tool